top of page

 On the curing rack.
 Now, we wait.

-That’s what makes all those hours and days worth it - the sharing.
+This is what makes all those weeks and days and hours of planning and testing worth it - the sharing.

 Watching someone experience one of our handmade products for the first time.